Here are some frequently answered questions about the St. John Accelerated Math Program.

 What is Zero Period?

-St. John School offers an accelerated Math Program called ‘Zero Period’ for 7th and 8th grade students.
+St. John School offers an accelerated Math Program for 7th and 8th grade students.
 It is a two year program.
 In 7th grade students are taught 7th and 8th grade Common Core Math Standards.
 In 8th grade students study Algebra 1 and Geometry.

-The accelerated class is taught before school at 7:40-8:15am which is before the 1st period of the day so it became known as ‘Zero Period’!
+NEW: The accelerated class is now during the school day!
+Formerly, this class was taught before school so it became known as ‘Zero Period’!

 Who teaches Zero Period?